JoshuaNehemia/DataScienceHandbook/Unsupervised/Clustering/Clustering.md

 # Clustering

 **Cluster analysis or clustering** is a foundational technique in exploratory data analysis.
-At its core, it partitions a set of objects into groups such that objects within the same group (a *cluster*) are **more similar to one another** (in some analytically defined sense) than to objects in other groups.
+At its core, it partitions a set of objects into groups such that objects within the same group (a *cluster*) are **more similar to one another** (in some analytically defined sense) than to objects in another groups.

+>[!NOTE]
+> Each members of group A is similar to every other member inside it's respective group.
+> Each members of group B is similar to every other member inside it's respective group.
+> Each members of group A is different to every members of group B (If a clustering algorithm is run optimally)

 This approach sits at the heart of statistical data analysis and appears across a wide range of disciplines, including pattern recognition, image analysis, information retrieval, bioinformatics, data compression, computer graphics, and machine learning.

-Here is an editorial breakdown of clustering models.
-Understanding that "clustering" is not a single specific algorithm, but rather a broad task to be solved, is key to data science.
-The choice of model dictates the shape of the clusters found.

 ## Clustering Models